55.4. Determination of the amount of costs

 • Item 1 covers fees paid in relation to the proceedings by the person to whom costs have been awarded.
 Depending on the type of proceedings and who is the successful party, this may include the opposition fee or the hearing fee(s).

-PLEASE NOTE: Fees required for extending the time for serving evidence in the proceedings will rarely be covered by an award of costs.
+PLEASE NOTE: Fees required for extending the time for serving evidence, or for filing late evidence, in the proceedings will rarely be covered by an award of costs.
 Most extensions of time are sought because the seeking party could not meet the requirements of the Act in time and it is therefore not appropriate that they should be included in an award of costs.
 Such fees could only be claimed in the unlikely circumstance that the need for further time was the result of some action (or lack of action) by the other party.

 PLEASE NOTE: In addition to attendance in person at a hearing, a party may attend a hearing by telephone connection or by means of video conferencing.
 Therefore, the connection cost associated with attending by these alternative means is recognised as an allowable cost under this item.